abratchik/UPSCore/README.md

 </tbody>
 </table>

-Output of the charger is a PWM signal on the pin 10, which has maximum duty cycle set at 50% and frequency 15.6kHz.
+Output of the charger is a PWM signal on the pin 10.

 Charger parameters can be changed similar to sensor parameters, by the command <b>VNPMVK...K</b> where N=5, M is the index of the parameter and K...K is the new value.
 Dumping of parameters canbe invoked by <b>V5</b> command, also similar to sensors.
 Example of the response is below: